 - Motionflow XR 960 blur reduction (120Hz refresh rate plus backlight scanning)

-- HDR (High Dynamic Range) capable for extended picture contrast and brightness with streamed HDR content and the forth coming 4K blu-ray format.
+- HDR (High Dynamic Range) capable of extended picture contrast and brightness with streamed HDR content and the forthcoming 4K Blu-ray format.

 - PlayStation Now PS3 game streaming – Play select PlayStation 3 games streamed directly to your TV